AhmedGamal-Gemy/mini_rag_app/notes.md

 # General Notes
 1. You can make git leave out certain files and folders and you can put all these files in a folder named assets.
 2. The configs are typically placed in .env like project name or an api secret key. and typically all capital and _ between the word. and the configs is either string or number only. but this only can make errors because there's no file .env tracked in git.
-To solve this you should make an exact copy of it and name it .env.example without any secrets of course like api key
+To solve this you should make an exact copy of it and name it .env.example without any secrets of course like api key.
+3. You can make a collection in postman and even set variables to easily change it like the pain localhost:8000 and that by variables tab in the program.
+4. If you want the server to automaticaly save every change in the app you can add --reload to the normal run 'uvicorn main:app' and if you want to expose this api to different users in the same network you can add --host (and the ip of that user without parnthses ) if you want all users just use --host 0.0.0.0 and if you want to change the port use --port.
+5. Remember FastAPI came with swagger docs you can access it using 127.0.0.1/docs

 # In requirements notes
 1. Leave a line in the end of the file.
 (If you didn't do this and when anyone add another package he will make a new line (\n) so the previous line go updated as well )